Cadecraft/HomepageOmni/README.md

 # Homepage Omni

-A custom homepage/new tab page extension for Firefox that let you create and access quick links via an omnibar
+A custom, lightweight homepage/new tab extension for Firefox or Chrome that lets you create and access quick links via an omnibar

 - Productive: keyboard-based mouse-free interaction, available at any new tab page
 - Customizable: add any links